How To

 What it means for my iPhone

-So, what should you do once you see this error message, and what exactly does it mean?
+So, what should you do once you see this error message on your iPhone, and what exactly does it mean?

 “Liquid has been detected in the Lightning connector.
 Disconnect to allow the connector to dry.
 Charging now may damage your iPhone.”